 Students on Merit or Need-based Financial Aid.
 Students should consult with their financial aid adviser prior to dropping a course.
 If dropping a course will cause the student to be enrolled in fewer than the required number of hours to remain in status, the student's financial aid status may be affected.
 After the consultation, the student may drop a course through my.SMU Self-Service.
 The consultation is advisory; students are responsible for their enrollment.
-Questions regarding this procedure or financial aid should be directed to the Office of the Associate Financial Aid Director.
+Questions regarding this procedure or financial aid should be directed to the Office of Financial Aid.